Protein rich and full of flavor healthy salmon burgers! The yogurt, lemon and dill sauce takes this recipe to a whole new level!

-The salmon patties are the half of this recipe fellas!
+These healthy Mediterranean salmon burgers have a lot more going on besides the juicy salmon patties!
 Fresh spinach leaves and tomato slices provide freshness while thinly sliced radishes give an extra level of spiciness and some crunch.
 And then there’s the yogurt, lemon and dill sauce!
 At first, I was afraid that yogurt and lemon would be an overly sour combination.
 But that’s not the case at all!
 It’s like the sourness of the one fights off the sourness of the other, creating a very refreshing sauce which balances the greasiness of the salmon.
 I must confess I also tried a mayonnaise and capers sauce, but I found the yogurt sauce much better and of course a lot healthier!

 This Santorini sweet wine panna cotta is the perfect dessert to help you cleanse your palette!